cabforum/netsec/docs/NSR.md

 Certificate Systems, Root CA Systems (Air-gapped or otherwise), and Security Support Systems MUST be in:

    1. a CA-Controlled Environment; or
-   2. a CA-Colocated Environment that fulfills the requirements of Section 6.
+   2. a CA-Colocated Environment that fulfills the requirements of [Section 5](#5-requirements-for-ca-colocated-environments).

 Log Storage Systems MUST be in:

    1. a CA-Controlled Environment;
-   2. a CA-Colocated Environment that fulfills the requirements of Section 6; or
+   2. a CA-Colocated Environment that fulfills the requirements of [Section 5](#5-requirements-for-ca-colocated-environments); or
-   3. a Third Party-Controlled Environment that fulfills the requirements of Section 5.
+   3. a Third Party-Controlled Environment that fulfills the requirements of [Section 6](#6-requirements-for-third-party-controlled-environments).

 Root CA Systems MUST be on physically separate networks from all other CA Infrastructure.